-Whether you’re headed to a local lake for the fay or off on an extended paddling tour, you want to make sure you’ve chosen the boat that will let you get the most out of your time.
+Whether you’re headed to a local lake for the day or off on an extended paddling tour, you want to make sure you’ve chosen the boat that will let you get the most out of your time.
 The information that follows will help you sort through the options for flat water paddling.

 Types of Kayaks

-Kayaks, or, portable covered boasts with cockpits, are designed for use on lakes, oceans and rivers.
+Kayaks, or portable covered boasts with cockpits, are designed for use on lakes, oceans and rivers.
 Take a look below at the types to select the right one for you.

 These all-around boats are stable, easy to handle, fun and affordable.
 Most have large open cockpits for easy entry and exit.
 They are great for lakes, tidal areas and slow-moving rivers.

 This wide ranging category includes everything from small touring boast to canoe/kayak hybrids.
 In general, day touring boats are designed beginners and recreational boaters in mind.
-Most are shorter and lighter than regular touring kayaks, so they’re easy to turn, maneuver and transport.
+Most are shorter and lighter than regular touring kayaks so they’re easy to turn, maneuver and transport.
 They have less capacity for carrying gear than the larger boats.
 They’re also easy on the wallet?
 These boats can be used just about anywhere, short of white water rivers.

 Multi Day Touring

 Touring kayaks are built to handle long trips and big gear loads.
 They’re roomy and comfortable, with covered decks to protect you and your cargo from the wind and water.
-They’re also quite easy to paddle, with sleek, efficient designs that cut through the water, track well and keep a low profile so you don’t get blown off course.
+They’re also quite easy to paddle with sleek, efficient designs that cut through the water, track well and keep a low profile so you don’t get blown off course.
 These boats are ideal for open water paddling on larger lakes.

-This category includes Kevlar, a fiberglass and carbon blends that are extremely durable and lightweight.
+This category includes Kevlar, a fiberglass and carbon blends that is extremely durable and lightweight.
 They tend to be more expensive than polyethylene or roto molded plastic boats.
 Airalit is a thermo-formed material similar in appearance, stiffness and weight to traditional composite materials, but it’s considerably less expensive.

 Polyethylene plastic is less expensive, more impact-resistant, and more abrasion-resistant than fiberglass.
 Polyethylene can be molded into complex shapes using a variety of molding processes.
-Polyethylene boats can be a bit slower than the slick fiberglass or composite models Exolar resin, a newer plastic material that’s being used in kayaks, is 40% stiffer and more durable than superlinear polyethylene.
+Polyethylene boats can be a bit slower than the slick fiberglass or composite models.
+Exolar resin, a newer plastic material that’s being used in kayaks, is 40% stiffer and more durable than superlinear polyethylene.

 PVC (Polyvinyl Chloride)